Constructive Dismissal for Employers

 Constructive dismissal claims require the employee to have resigned, and the resignation must have been in response to the employer’s fundamental breach.
 In practice, it may not always be clear if and when the employee actually resigned.

-By way of example, if the employer says to the employee to “quit or be sacked” and the employee responds that they will resign, the employer’s words are likely to be taken by the tribunal as an ultimatum that have the effect of terminating the employment.
+By way of example, if the employer says to the employee to “quit or be sacked”, and the employee responds that they will resign, the employer’s words are likely to be taken by the tribunal as an ultimatum that has the effect of terminating the employment.
 In this case, the dismissal is likely to be considered as express dismissal rather than a constructive dismissal.

 If ambiguous language is used to end a contract of employment, such as when the word “notice” may have more than one meaning, or when an employee gives notice of leaving one department to join another with the same employer rather than of terminating employment entirely, the tribunal should consider how a ‘reasonable’ listener would have understood the ambiguous language in the specific circumstances.
 Later events can be used to help with the interpretation of the wording provided they do not signify a change in opinion and are genuinely helpful in explaining what happened.